maartenzam/buildings-dashboard/README.md

 # Copy and data

 The copy (indicator explanations and about page) are stored in [src/data/AboutText.js](src/data/AboutText.js) and [src/data/Indicators.js](src/data/Indicators).
+To update the copy of the dashboard, update these files, run `run npm dev` to check if everything is ok, then run `npm run build` and redeploy the content of the [public](public) folder to the server.

+The data for the indicators and units dropdowns is stored in [src/data/Indicators.js](src/data/Indicators.js).

 The csv files for the dashboard are loaded and provided to all pages and components through readable and writabe Svelte stores in [src/data/DataStore.js].

-The data for the indicators and units dropdowns is stored in [src/data/Indicators.js](src/data/Indicators.js).

 # Pages